Labbeti/labbeti.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student currently working on Artificial Intelligence for computational analysis of sound events and scene analysis.
-My research focuses on Automated Audio Captioning, a multimodal task where a system must describe an audio file using natural language.
-I currently work at the Computer Science Research Institute of Toulouse, in France.
+I'm a PhD student currently working on Artificial Intelligence for computational analysis of audio events using deep learning methods.
+My research focuses on **Automated Audio Captioning**, a multimodal task aiming to build systems capable of describing an audio file using a sentence written in natural language.
+I am currently working at the <a href='https://www.irit.fr/en/home/'>Computer Science Research Institute of Toulouse</a>, in France.

+During my PhD, I have worked a lot with recent deep learning approaches, treated crossmodal data and worked on several supercomputers like Jean Zay.
+In a few months, I'm going to finish my PhD, but I'd like to continue participating in the development of AI to help improve society.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.